Azure/azure-sdk-for-js/sdk/textanalytics/cognitiveservices-textanalytics/README.md

 TextAnalytics uses both AAD and subscription key for authentication.

-Creating a client with a service key:
+Creating a client with a subscription key:

 ```js
 const client = new TextAnalyticsClient(